mlflow/mlflow/docs/source/tutorial-tracking.rst

 There are 4 subcomponents within MLflow Tracking:

-- A logging API to specify the parameters, metrics, and artifacts (files) of your runs
+- A logging API to specify the parameters, metrics, and artifacts (files written) of your runs
 - A Tracking Server that stores this data
 - A Tracking UI that visualizes and filters your experiments
 - An Artifact Store that stores models, metadata, and other artifacts produced by your runs

 MLflow has Python, R, and Java/Scala/JVM APIs, but this tutorial will use Python.
 There are a number of backend stores for the Tracking Server and Artifact Stores, but this tutorial will primarily show the default file-store-based and SQLAlchemy-based RDBMS-based backends.
-For other APIs and backends, see the :ref:tracking reference documentation.
+For other APIs and backends, see the :ref:`tracking` reference documentation.

 .. note::
     You may choose to get an overview of MLflow by running one or both of the :ref:`Data Scientist Oriented Quickstart<quickstart>` or the :ref:`MLOps Professional Oriented Quickstart<quickstart-mlops>`.
-The Quickstarts don't cover all of the features this tutorial will, but they will orient you to the main MLflow features and components.
+The Quickstarts don't cover all of the features this tutorial will, but they will orient you to MLflow's major features and components.

 Setup
 ------